 A fictional travelogue; four minutes to read.

 Just over a year ago, my wife died.
 A freak auto accident.
-Crossing the Embarcadero, she never knew what hit her.
-It feels like yesterday and forever.
-Like I am lost in my own city.
+Crossing San Francisco’s Embarcadero waterfront.
+She never knew what hit her.

 People have long since stopped asking me what they can do, or even expressing sympathy.
 Except for historians and Latin-speakers, living in the past is not prologue.